octopus-network/omnity-docs/docs/Omnity-Hub/evm.md

 Option<u64>: the fee amount
 ```

-Last updated on January 25, 2025
+Last updated on February 13, 2025